Ann Drummond-Grant: Return as principal contralto

 In 1950, she returned to the D'Oyly Carte company, at first as a contralto chorister and understudy to the principal contralto Ella Halman.
 She deputised on occasion as Dame Carruthers in Yeomen and the Duchess of Plaza-Toro in The Gondoliers.
-In 1951, on Halman's departure from the company, Drummond-Grant became principal contralto, appearing over the next seven and a half years as Little Buttercup in Pinafore, Ruth in The Pirates of Penzance, Lady Jane in Patience, the Queen of the Fairies in Iolanthe, Lady Blanche in Princess Ida (starting in 1955), Katisha in The Mikado, Dame Hannah in Ruddigore, Dame Carruthers and the Duchess.
+In 1951, when Halman left the company, Drummond-Grant became the D'Oyly Carte principal contralto for the next seven and a half years, playing Little Buttercup in Pinafore, Ruth in The Pirates of Penzance, Lady Jane in Patience, the Queen of the Fairies in Iolanthe, Lady Blanche in Princess Ida (starting in 1955), Katisha in The Mikado, Dame Hannah in Ruddigore, Dame Carruthers and the Duchess.

-Drummond-Grant was less extrovert than some of her predecessors, and, as a young newcomer to the company, Kenneth Sandford was daunted by her "dowager austerity".
+Drummond-Grant was less extrovert than some of her predecessors, and Kenneth Sandford, as a young newcomer to the company, was daunted by her "dowager austerity".
 In general, however, she was seen as "a most likeable and kindly artist" and was something of a mother-figure to the company.
 She was known to her D'Oyly Carte colleagues as "Drummie", though her husband was always particular about addressing her as "Miss Grant" when in the theatre.
 Her D'Oyly Carte colleague, the veteran Darrell Fancourt, called her, "one of the very few people who have sung the contralto parts … not as hard, beastly women, but with a true understanding of their light and shade."
 Of one of her last appearances, The Guardian wrote, "Lady Blanche [was] majestically portrayed last night by Ann Drummond-Grant, in whose hands tradition is always safe."

-Drummond-Grant became seriously ill in 1959.
-She gave her last performance on 23 May in Bournemouth, and underwent surgery, but died less than four months later at the age of 54.
+Drummond-Grant developed breast cancer by mid-1956 but continued to perform.
+In September 1958 she was hospitalised, but she returned to performing in December.
+She gave her last performance on 23 May 1959, in Bournemouth, and died less than four months later in London, at the age of 54.